15goudreau/Matterhorn/README.md

-# tank
+# Matterhorn
-Project Tank is a Large Format, Fully Enclosed FDM Printer.
+Project Matterhorn is a Large Format, Fully Enclosed FDM Printer.

 This can be considered a fork of both the VORON2 and VORON24 Projects, with a fresh set of eyes trying some new things.
 It is not in any way affiliated with VORON Design and is entirely a scratch design from a few of its engineering members.